 The exact cause of psoriasis in the ears is unknown.
-However, from what researchers know about psoriasis, it's believed that it is a combination of genetic and environmental factors.
+Researchers believe that psoriasis is caused by both genetic and environmental factors.
 People with a family history of psoriasis are more likely to develop the condition.
 Environmental factors such as stress, infections, and certain medications can also trigger psoriasis ear.

-Research has identified several genes associated with psoriasis, including the human leukocyte antigen (HLA) genes, which play a crucial role in the immune system.
+Several genes are linked to psoriasis.
+This includes the HLA genes, important for the immune system.
 HLA genes help the immune system recognize foreign substances like bacteria and viruses.
 Specific HLA genes are more prevalent in people with psoriasis.
 These genes trigger the immune system to attack healthy skin cells, leading to psoriasis symptoms.

 Prevention of Psoriasis in and around the Ear:

 You can take several steps to prevent psoriasis on all body parts, including the ears.
 These steps include:

 Identify and avoid triggers that can worsen or cause psoriasis flare-ups.
 There are several triggers to be aware of.
 Stress can set them off.
 So can smoking and drinking alcohol.
 Some medications might do it, too.
 Infections are another potential cause.
 If you injure your skin, that might trigger it.
 Harsh weather, especially when it's cold and dry, can also be a factor.
 And finally, allergens are common triggers for the flare-up of psoriasis on the skin.

 Moisture can exacerbate psoriasis symptoms.
 It is crucial to keep the ear clean and dry to prevent flare-ups.